dexterdy/my-server-configs/readme.md

 ```

 And you have a working nextcloud!
 Follow the guide at the top for more detailed instructions on how to set up and access nextcloud

+If you want to use the kube file, you should symlink it to the `~/.config/containers/systemd` directory and run `systemctl --user daemon-reload`, after which you can run `systemctl --user enable --now nextcloud`